nofacer/tdd-locker-robot-java/task/task-smart-locker-robot.md

 * Given a user has a valid ticket, when this user withdraws the package using ticket, then the locker-robot should send package back.
 * Given a user has an invalid ticket, when this user withdraws the package using ticket, then the locker-robot should throw error message.

+## Comments for Refactor:

+- Need to unbind locker and ticket
+- Test for functions: e.g. bindLockerWithTicket ?
+- PrimaryLockerRobot and SmartLockerRobot should use interface like lockerRobot instead of extending class.
+(Relationship btw these robots)